bcrant/diligence-doer/README.md

 # Overview
 stuff and things

-# Use Case Specific Caveats
-Action may be required to customize this tool for your specific use case.
-In this section I will identify use cases which would require you to make code or configuration changes to this project, and point you towards the appropriate files in this repository to make those changes.
-1. Using an Enterprise Github account
-- You will need to change the url endpoint to access the API for GitHub Enterprise Server.
-- Edit the `authenticate_github()` function in the [authentication.py](backend/lambda/utils/authentication.py) file to point to your Enterprise Account.
-- The change you need to make is in the function's docstring.

-2. Identifying SQL commands in YML files
-- Not all data pipelines and orchestrators use YML and even more unlikely is that two use it in the same way.
-- The functionality to look for SQL in YML files will be useful for others that use AWS Datapipeline or [Dataduct]("https://github.com/coursera/dataduct"), but may be noisy for others.

-If you **DO NOT** have YML files that contain SQL in your repo, you can change the following line in the `get_files_containing_sql()` function of the [get_repository.py](backend/lambda/github/get_repository.py) file.
-  - Change from: `if len(split_name) >= 2 and split_name[1] in ['sql', 'yml']:`
-  - Change to: `if len(split_name) >= 2 and split_name[1] == 'sql':>`

-If you **DO** have YML files that contain SQL you want to parse but do not use Dataduct, you may need to specify the YML keys.
-  - For Dataduct, we parse all keys named `steps` that are of `step_type: sql_command`
-  - For everyone else, you may need to adjust the YML keys and their properties in the [parse_yml.py](backend/lambda/github/parse_yml.py) file.

 # Getting Started
 All instructions assume macOS and that you have [Homebrew](https://brew.sh/) and `git` installed and tries not to assume anything else.
 Let me know if I overlooked anything or if you run into any troubles getting set up using these instructions.